top of page

 Canicross / Canihike

-A year round activity for every-dog
+A year-round activity for every dog

 It's a fun and safe alternative to being dragged by your strong-pulling dog on a leash, helping prevent choking from their collar.
-Give your dog a purpose while enjoying a more comfortable and structured walk for both you and your dog.

 Bikejoring